ben-izd/Tableau-Mathematica-integration/README.md

-# Mathematica and Tableau integeration
+# Mathematica and Tableau integration
-Tableau 10.3, introduce a feauture to integerate python with tableau through a library named `tabpy`.
+Tableau 10.3, introduce a feature to integrate python with tableau through a library named `tabpy`.
 As version 2021.1, tableau works with external services such as R, Python and Matlab.
 Now you can use the power of Mathematica inside Tableau.
 This repository consist of two code:
-- `server.nb` to run Mathematica code inside Tableau (Matheamtica should be installed)
+- `server.nb` to run Mathematica code inside Tableau (Mathematica should be installed)
 - `web_data_connector.nb` to send data directly from Mathematica to Tableau